bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 - TOC
 {:toc}

-The API Explorer is a new feature in beta with limited access.
+> The API Explorer is a new feature in beta with limited access.
 You can request access by following this link.
+{: .info}

 ## What is the API Explorer?